mitchnm/INSTAGRAM-CLONE/README.md

 This is an instagram clone.

 ## Features
-* View different photos that interest you.
+* View photos posted by different users.
-* Click on a button to expand to view details of the image.
+* Like and comment on the different photos.
-* Search for different categories or location of photos and view them.
+* Search for different users and view their profiles.

 ## Getting Started